Hemin Hawrami

-Hemin Hawrami (born 23 March 1976), (ھێمن ھەورامی), (full name: Hemin Ahmed Hama Salah Hamad), is a Kurdish politician, writer and academic.
+Hemin Hawrami (born March 23, 1976; Kurdish: ھێمن ھەورامی; full name: Hemin Ahmed Hama Salah Hamad) is a Kurdish politician, writer and academic.
 He has been the Deputy Speaker of the Iraqi Kurdistan Parliament since February 2019.
 He is a senior member of the Kurdistan Democratic Party.
 He was elected as a Member of the Kurdistan Parliament in September 2018.
 He was the head of the Kurdistan Democratic Party's foreign relations (2011–2017) and later a senior adviser to President Masoud Barzani (2017–2019) for political and international affairs.
 He holds a PhD in international relations and he has written eight books in Kurdish on Kurdish politics.

 Early life

 Hawrami was born in the Kurdish city of Halabja in Slemani Governorate, Kurdistan, Iraq on 23 March 1976.
 In 1989 at the age of 13, Hawrami joined the Kurdistan Democratic Party (KDP)’s Students Union, which was active in areas where the Kurdish Peshmerga forces had control.

 Hawrami graduated from high school in Halabja in 1994 and later read a bachelor's degree in English Literature at the University of Salahaddin in Erbil, graduating in 1999.
 In the KDP Students Union he was Editor in Chief of the union's Halabja newspaper.
 He left the Students Union in 2000.

 The 1991 Kurdish uprising against Saddam Hussein took place when he was 15.
 Hawrami has said that during the uprising, without his father's knowledge he secretly entered Iraqi Kurdistan from an Iranian refugee camp and went to the city of Slemani on 23 and 24 March.